-You pay a \$0 copayment for a routine eye exam through an EyeMed provider
+You pay a \$0 copayment for a routine eye exam through an EyeMed provider.

-To access the annual eyewear benefit, you must purchase eyewear from a participating EyeMed provider.

-You have the benefit of \$200 per calendar year applied at the time of service and will be responsible for paying any remaining balance.
+To access the annual eyewear benefit, you may purchase eyewear from a participating EyeMed provider.
+If you choose an EyeMed provider, you have the benefit of \$200 per calendar year applied at the time of service and will be responsible for paying any remaining balance.
 The EyeMed provider will process the claim.